-The Program in Neurobiology offers courses and research opportunities in areas of contemporary neurobiology, including: neurotransmission and synaptic plasticity, molecular neurobiology, genetic and hormonal control of neural development, sensory physiology, retinal and cortical circuitry and neurochemistry, olfactory processing, traumatic brain injury, and the neuroendocrine control of behavior.
+The Program in Neurobiology offers courses and research opportunities in areas of contemporary neurobiology, including: neurotransmission and synaptic plasticity, molecular neurobiology, neural development, network-level analyses of sensory and sensorimotor systems, and neural circuits underlying natural behaviors.
 The organisms under investigation include crayfish, lobster, zebra finch, rat, and mouse.
 Biology faculty members also participate in the interdepartmental Ph.D.
 Graduate Program in Neuroscience (GPN).

 Requirements for Neurobiology (Neuro) Candidates in the Ph.D.
-Program Coursework
+Program

 Cellular and Systems Neuroscience (BI 755) 4 cr

-Systems and Cognitive Neuroscience (BI 756) 4 cr
+Neural Systems (BI 741) [or BI 756] 4 cr

-Graduate Seminar Series in Neuroscience 4 cr
+Graduate Seminar Series in Neuroscience (NE 500/NE 501) 2 cr/2 cr

-(NE 500/NE 501)

 Electives: 5 courses 20 cr

 Research courses 32 cr

 Total Credits 64 cr

-\\The elective courses should be chosen in consultation with the faculty advisor.
+The elective courses should be chosen in consultation with the faculty advisor (see page 31).
 It is STRONGLY recommended that at least one of the elective courses be a relevant graduate laboratory course.